 - increase the color saturation

-Tool tips appear when the mouse is hovered over a tool, and in most cases Instructions for using the tool appear at the top of the screen when a tool is chosen.
+Tips appear when the mouse is hovered over a tool.
+In most cases, instructions for using a tool appear at the top of the screen when the tool is chosen.

 The Touchup Tool in the Edit Menu

 Using the touchup tool effectively requires a little practice.
 The steps in using the tool are as follows.